 Address: Mavell Road Trailhead, 0 mile marker, Mavell Road, Smyrna, Ga.
 30082 (0.25 miles from Nickajack Elementary)

 Parking: Free parking is available at trailheads throughout the trail.

-Starting in Smyrna, just outside the perimeter, The Silver Comet Trail travels 61.5 miles through three counties to the Georgia/Alabama state line, ending at the Esom Hill Trailhead.
-This path is a flat, fast, paved, scenic trail-way that is designed for long runs or bike rides.
-It is quiet, shaded and a wheelchair and stroller-friendly, distraction-free trail.
+Starting in Smyrna, just outside the Perimeter, The Silver Comet Trail travels 61.5 miles through three counties to the Georgia/Alabama state line, ending at the Esom Hill Trailhead.
+This path is a flat, fast, paved, scenic trail that is designed for long runs or bike rides.
+It is quiet, shaded and wheelchair and stroller-friendly, distraction-free trail.
 Our family starts off from the Marvell Trailhead nearly every week.
 The diversity of bikers, runners and hikers at the beginning of the trail is refreshing.
-The Silver Comet Trail is a wonderful place to meet with my mom friends, with or without the kids, for a relaxing stroll.
+The Silver Comet Trail is a wonderful place to meet with my mom, friends, with or without the kids, for a relaxing stroll.

 Insider tip: The Silver Comet Trail is packed on weekends and holidays with serious athletes.
 We try to visit during the week in the afternoons.
 Also, be aware that the local elementary school may use the parking lot and surrounding streets for overflow parking and the trail for classes and activities.
 It could be crowded during the school day.

 After 14 years of living in Atlanta, my family is still finding new, fun outdoor adventures to explore.
 Now go out, lace up your walking shoes, douse yourself with bug spray and get out there to enjoy the great outdoors.